Why is a Celebrant so important?

 How far are you willing to travel to perform our marriage ceremony?

 There are no limits!
 I love to travel and explore our great state, country and beyond as much as possible!
 There will, of course, be a fee.
-For Victorian weddings I charge $0.66 per kilometer for locations that are further than 50km from my home office location in Berwick 3806.
+I charge per kilometer for locations that are further than 50km from my home office location in Berwick 3806.
 For interstate and overseas weddings, we may need to discuss flight and accommodation options.

 If we want to get married in a park or on a beach, do we need permission?